 Travelling solo is an incredible adventure and having someone around moaning or just staying by the pool or arguing is such a bummer.
 But when you’re out there all on your own you are in full control of who you spend your time with, if at all.
 And it is more likely you will meet others just like you.

-I know, this maybe sounds harsh.
+I know, this may sound harsh.
 But the truth is, it is very important who we let close to our hearts.
 As I have learnt to appreciate my own company more and more, I have also learnt that it’s fine to let go of toxic people and just surround yourself with good energy.
 It’s not selfish.
 It’s self-caring.

 You will become less materialistic – and create a healthier relationship with money